 Under the Local Government Pension Scheme Regulations 2013 the Executive Director of Finance and Resources of the Authority is responsible for the preparation of the pension fund financial statements, which must include the Fund Account, the Net Asset Statement and supporting notes and disclosures prepared in accordance with proper practices.
-Proper practices for the pension fund financial statements in both the Annual Accounts and the Pension Fund

-Annual Report are set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 20120/21.
+Proper practices for the pension fund financial statements in both the Statement of Accounts and the Pension Fund Annual Report are set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.